Captain-Levi-007/CTF_Writeups/Root-Me/Logs_analysis-web_attack.md

 [18/Jun/2015:12:13:22
 [18/Jun/2015:12:13:26
 ```
-- If you observe closely the time gap between successive requests is wither 0,2,4,6 . so based on the time gap we can construct the binary extracted by the attacker.
+- If you observe the time gap between successive requests is either 0, 2, 4, or 6, then based on the time gap, we can construct the binary extracted by the attacker.

-- so to automate this is wrote a python script .
+- So to automate this is wrote a Python script.
 ```
 from datetime import datetime